Careers360 Logo

 MBA Innovation and Entrepreneurship Fees

-Career Options after an MBA in Innovation and Entrepreneurship
+Career Opportunities after an MBA in Innovation and Entrepreneurship

-Business Development Managers: Business development managers focus on identifying new business opportunities, strategic partnerships, and markets for growth.
-Their work often involves emerging technologies or markets.
+Business Development Managers: Business development managers focus on identifying new business opportunities, strategic partnerships, and growth markets.
+They often involve emerging technologies or markets.

 Corporate Managers: Corporate managers are responsible for overseeing various aspects of a company's operations, including planning, organising, and coordinating activities to achieve organisational goals.
-These professionals are essential for maintaining the success and growth of a corporation.
+They are also essential for maintaining the success and growth of a corporation.

 Product Managers: Product managers are responsible for the development, strategy, and life cycle of a product.
 They play a critical role in driving product innovation and success.